Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows median income in Pearcedale - Tooradin SA2 is $55,797 and average income is $67,205.
-These figures are comparable to national averages but lower than Greater Melbourne's median of $57,688 and average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated median income as of September 2025 is approximately $60,400 and average income is $72,749.
-According to the 2021 Census, incomes in Pearcedale - Tooradin cluster around the 53rd percentile nationally.
-The income bracket of $1,500 - 2,999 captures 37.2% of the community (3,079 individuals), which is consistent with broader trends across the area showing 32.8% in the same category.
-After housing, 85.4% of income remains for other expenses and Pearcedale - Tooradin's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Pearcedale - Tooradin SA2 is in line with national averages, with the median assessed at $55,797 while the average income stands at $67,205.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $60,400 (median) and $72,749 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Pearcedale - Tooradin cluster around the 53rd percentile nationally.
+Income brackets indicate the $1,500 - 2,999 earnings band captures 37.2% of the community (3,079 individuals), consistent with broader trends across the area showing 32.8% in the same category.
+After housing, 85.4% of income remains for other expenses and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income